Franklin0770/megaenvironment/README.md

 ## What you need to install this
 First of all, make sure you have [Node.js](https://nodejs.org/) installed.
 [Git](https://git-scm.com) is recommended if you want to clone this repository.

-Then, after installing Node, you must install [Adm-Zip](https://www.npmjs.com/package/adm-zip), a file zipper required for the extension to make backups:
+Then, after installing Node, you must install [Adm-Zip](https://www.npmjs.com/package/adm-zip), a file zipper required for this extension to make backups:
 ```
 npm install adm-zip
 ```